ak--47/mpMigrate/README.md

 const migrateProjects = await projectCopy(source, target, options)
 ```
-specifying many of these options upfront skip the user prompts.
+specifying all of these options upfront will skip the user prompts.